-Intermission occurs when a tree falls during a storm, causing a power cut.
+‘Intermission’ occurs when a tree falls during a storm, causing a power cut.
 During the outage, Sheers and the woman he is with have time to converse and relax.
 The poem is a commentary on modern society and the reliance on technology providing a barrier to meaningful conversation.
 This moment of disconnection with technology is poignantly representing Sheers’ connection with nature.
 When completely given over to nature, true human connection is allowed to flourish.
-Sheers explores the need for a break from technology and embracing of nature to inspire connection between people.
-The disconnection from technology also allows Sheers to concentrate, coming to realisations about his relationship.
+Sheers explores the need for a break from technology and embracing of nature to inspire a connection between people.
+The disconnection from technology also allows Sheers to concentrate, coming to realizations about his relationship.

 You can read the full poem here.

 Indeed, the tree falls and ‘side-swiping the power lines’, shrouds the house in darkness as the power goes out.
-This is the central act which forces the poem into existence, allowing communication between the couple to flourish.
+This is the central act that forces the poem into existence, allowing communication between the couple to flourish.

 Sheers focuses on the lack of technology and the atmosphere it creates is suggested through ‘stilled’.
 He argues that technology creates needless movement, in an overly energetic world, this moment is one of stillness.
 Sheers appreciates this, with the moment providing time for him to talk to the person he is with.

 The third line of this stanza is considerably shorter than the rest.
 Sheer writes ‘and us’, drawing the focus away from darkness to its counterpart.
 The focus on ‘us’ is a moment of intimacy in this previously intimidating environment.
-By focusing on the human connection between the two, the fear the darkness once instilled is reduced.
+By focusing on the human connection between the two, the fear of the darkness once instilled is reduced.
 This allows for their connection to be explored further in the following stanzas.

 After focusing on the aspects of human connection, Sheers then creates images of warmth and light.
-They are sat ‘by firelight’, using nature as a way to illuminate the scene of Intermission.
-Moreover, the heat from ‘the flames’ is echoed in their drink of choice, ‘whisky’ giving a warmth from within.
+They are sat ‘by firelight’, using nature as a way to illuminate the scene of ‘Intermission’.
+Moreover, the heat from ‘the flames’ is echoed in their drink of choice, ‘whisky’ giving warmth from within.
 The scene has now changed from one of fear into one of warmth, an examination of an intimate moment of human connection.